Volunteer in Costa Rica: Pura Vida!

 The key to staying comfortable while on an active trip is layering.
 To get maximum comfort with minimum weight, you need versatile layers that mix and match to create the right amount of insulation, ventilation and weather protection.
 The gear list has been created to help you in choosing your equipment for the trip.
 View the Gear List.

-Please click to view Trip Report PDFs.
+Please click on the links below to view Trip Report PDFs.

 October 2022